eonx-com/easy-monorepo/packages/EasyLogging/readme.md

 ### Usage in Framework

 The different bridge provided by this package will by default register the logger for your default channel in the service container under the following service ids:

 - `Psr\Log\LoggerInterface`
 - `logger`

 You can then use dependency injection anywhere you like!

+Thanks to [Autowiring via setters][3] in Symfony, you can use `\EonX\EasyLogging\Bridge\Symfony\Traits\LoggerAwareTrait` to simplify the injection of `Psr\Log\LoggerInterface`.

 <br>